 Most tennis players choose a tennis racquet with great care, but many don't realize that their racquet's stringing may have a more profound effect on their game than their carefully chosen frame.

-At a minimum, every tennis player should understand the basic trade-off between comfort and power versus control and spin in relation to string tension.
+At a minimum, every tennis player should understand the basic trade-offs among comfort, power, control, and spin in relation to string tension.
 Any decent tennis racquet will have a recommended range of string tensions, for example 58 to 68 pounds.
-When we talk about low or high tension, it makes sense to confine ourselves within no more than 10% outside this range, because at extremes below this range, some of the normal correlations break down.
+When we talk about low or high tension, it makes sense to confine ourselves within no more than 10% outside this range, because at extremely low tensions, some of the normal correlations break down.

 Looser strings hit farther in part because the ball stays on the strings longer, and because on most swings the racquet tilts upward and rises as it moves forward, a ball that stays on the strings longer leaves the racquet on a higher trajectory.
 The key to understanding the other reason that lower string tensions yield more power is to compare the energy return offered by the strings to that offered by the ball.